El Mirador: History

 In the Late Classic period, c.
-700 CE, portions of the site were reoccupied on a more modest scale, with small structures nestled among the ruins of the great preclassic center.
-The largest structure from this time period is scarcely more than 8 meters high, and many of the preclassic building were plundered for stone materials for construction and lime making.
+700 AD, portions of the site were reoccupied on a more modest scale, with small structures nestled among the ruins of the great preclassic center.
+The largest structure from this time period is scarcely more than 8 meters high, and many of the preclassic buildings were plundered for stone materials for construction and lime making.
 The Late Classic occupants, however, were noted scribes and artists.
 The area of the Mirador Basin is the only known source of the "codex-style ceramics", a particularly fine polychrome ceramic consisting of black line drawings on a cream colored background.
-The Late Classic occupation was brief, and by about 900 CE the area was again nearly completely abandoned and remains so until the present time.
+The Late Classic occupation was brief, and by about 900 AD the area was again nearly completely abandoned and remains so until the present time.

 Today

 Richard D. Hansen, an archaeologist from the University of Utah, is the current director of the Mirador Basin Project, and according to his discoveries here, he thinks that the more than 45 mapped sites in the Mirador Basin may have formed the earliest well-defined political state in Mesoamerica.

 Although containing striking examples of Preclassic Maya civilization, the remote location of El Mirador has prevented it from becoming a popular tourist site.
 Major plans by the current government of Guatemala include El Mirador as an important center of the Cuatro Balam Conservation and Development project.